hbeale/kathryntmorrison.github.io/pubs.md

 title: "Publications"
 ---

 ## In progress

 Zinszer K, **Morrison K**, Verma A, Brownstein JS.
 'Spatial determinants of Ebola virus disease risk for the West African epidemic.'
-Emerging Infectious Diseases Dispatch, *submited*.
+Bulletin of the World Health Organization, *under review*.

 ## In press